GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 ### Setting compound plug values ###

 When a plug has its own child plugs, it is called a **compound plug**.
 An example would be the sphere's Transform plug, which has Translate, Rotate, and Scale child plugs.
-Plugs with a list of values are also compound plugs.
-The Rotate plug, for instance, contains a list with 3 values, each for a different axis.
-You can either `setValue()` each list value individually, or all at once using the V3f type.
+Plugs with multiple values are also compound plugs: they contain one child plug for each value.
+The Rotate plug, for instance, contains 3 child plugs, each with a float value for a different axis.
+You can either `setValue()` each child plug value individually, or all at once using the `V3f` type.

 > Note :
-> The V3f type requires the _imath_ module.
+> The `V3f` type requires the `imath` module.

 First, increase the sphere's mesh division child plugs individually: